Why Is The Nissan Skyline Illegal In The United States?

 This means that you can entirely legally import and own a Nissan Skyline R31, or R32 GT-R into the US right now (unless you’re in California, which brings its own typical complications).

-At the time of this article going live, you can also legally import yourself any Nissan Skyline R33 GT-R that was registered pre-1995.
+At the time of this article going live, you can also legally import any R33 GT-R that was registered pre-1998.

 However, if you’re looking to import a Nissan Skyline R34 GT-R, you’re going to have to hold out a little longer, which we’ll explain next.